NeleIsDead/Uhc-datapack/README.md

 # Uhc-datapack
 Eng

 Very bad and stupidly writen datapack that will allow you to host UHC events on your server.
-If you (for some weird reason) wan to use this dm me on discord @__nele
+If you (for some weird reason) want to use this dm me on discord @__nele

 Ru